 The Compensation Committee of Zapata's Board of Directors (the "Zapata Compensation Committee"), comprised of Avram A. Glazer (until his resignation in January 1996), Mr. Leffler and Mr. Lassiter (nonvoting until September 1995), has been responsible for the approval and administration of compensation programs for Zapata's executive officers.
-The Zapata Compensation Committee has endeavored to ensure that the compensation programs for Zapata's executive officers are effective in attracting and retaining key executives responsible for the success of Zapata and are administered in an appropriate fashion in the long-term best interest of Zapata and its stockholders.
+The Zapata Compensation Committee has endeavored to ensure that the compensation programs for Zapata's executive officers are effective in attracting and retaining key executives responsible for the success of Zapata and are administered in an appropriate fashion in the langeterm best interest of Zapata and its stockholders.
 The Zapata Compensation Committee has sought to align total compensation for Zapata's executive officers with the performance of Zapata and the individual performance of each executive officer in assisting Zapata in accomplishing its goals.
-Zapata's fiscal year 1995 compensation program consisted of (1) an annual component, which included base salary and an annual incentive bonus, and (2) a long-term component consisting of stock options.
-Because of recent reductions in the size of Zapata's Board of Directors (currently consisting of five persons), the Zapata Board determined to assume the responsibilities of the Zapata Compensation Committee in May 1996.
-The following is a report of the Zapata Compensation formittee with respect to compensation policies and determinations relating to fiscal year 1995.
+Zapata's compensation program consists of (1) an annual component, which includes base salary and an annual incentive bonus, and (2) a long-term component consisting of stock options.
+Because of recent reductions in the size of the Zapata Board of Directors (currently consisting of five persons), the Zapata Board of Directors determined to assume the responsibilities of the Zapata Compensation Committee in May 1996.
+The following is a report of the Zapata Compensation Committee with respect to compensation policies and determinations relating to fiscal year 1995.